 Is it possible to use the term RegTech in the life science industry?
 The term was established a few years ago and is so far only used by the finance sector.
 It is a combination of the two words “Regulatory” and “Technology” and is often used as a sub-category or close category to FinTech.
 However, the term was introduced to describe companies “that have been developed specifically to fulfill regulatory mandates around the world”.

-New technologies for complex industries
+RegTech in the Life Science Industry: New technologies for complex industries

 RegTech companies and new technologies go hand in hand.
 The comprehensive regulations that have been introduced for financial market players since the financial crisis of 2008 are thus efficiently implemented for the respective partners.
-For example, with Big Data or Digital Twin solutions, Cloud Services, Blockchain and Artificial Intelligence (AI).
+For example, with Big Data or Digital Twin solutions, Cloud Services, Blockchain, and Artificial Intelligence (AI).
 The use of the latest technologies makes financial companies more agile and faster in implementing compliance and regulations.

 SMEs particularly challenged

 Since many small and mid-sized companies play a major role in the life science industry, the RegTech supplier landscape will develop much more heterogeneously for the life science industry.
-Driven by the regulatory requirements, digitalization efforts of companies will be intensified and lead to positive side effects, standardized processes and connected IT landscapes.
+Driven by regulatory requirements, the digitalization efforts of companies will be intensified and lead to positive side effects, standardized processes, and connected IT landscapes.
 As a RegTech provider in the life sciences, it will not be enough just to meet the requirements.
 Rather, the aim is to show up the potential for added value and to enable businesses in accessing that value.